 But what about when things are more ambiguous, or when there’s something really weird that you know is off, but you don’t quite know how to describe it?

-Let’s look at 8 unusual red flags in men that you should never ignore.
+That’s where you need to be attuned to the warning signs.
+Let’s look at 9 unusual red flags in men that you should never ignore.

 When a man uses social media a lot, this could be a red flag.
 It depends, of course, on what he is using it for.